naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Kranion Angry: Oh yeah?
 Why don't you fight me then, diphead?

-Sticky Angry: You're only here so I can prove you wrong!
-I'll probably kill you later.
+Sticky Angry: I only brought you here so I can prove you wrong!
+I'll kill you another time.

-Kranion Angry: Bro, you're still really on about that dumb robot thing?!
+Kranion Angry: Prove me wrong?
+Bro, you're still really on about that dumb robot thing?!

+Sticky Angry: Says the idiot who still thinks she stole your wallet.

+Kranion Angry: ...

-Sticky: Whatever.
-DINO!
+Sticky: DINO!
 ETA on the repairs?

 Dino: All ready, b-boss!

-Kranion Angry: ...

 Sticky: And the rocket thrusters?